VectorXz/sushi-plate-calculator/README.md

  ## Features
 - Calculate total plates and price of the sushi consumed.
 - Custom price, color by your own in settings menu
-- Keep track of what you've ordered and able to change amount of you made mistakes.
+- Keep track of what you've ordered and able to change amount if you made mistakes.
 - You can toggle to add Service charge (10%) and/or VAT (7%) to the total price.
 - Support multiple currency (change in settings).
 - Initial color picker with most common color found in Sushi restaurant.